 “the Shephelah.”
-The “lowlands” just west of the hill-country of Judah and Israel (which is east of the coastal plain of the Mediterranean Sea).
-The word means “lowlands” or we might say, “foothills,” and the name “Shephelah” (lowlands) is given from the perspective of the higher “hill-country” to the east.
+The “lowlands” are just west of the hill country of Judah and Israel (which is east of the coastal plain of the Mediterranean Sea).
+The word means “lowlands” or we might say, “foothills,” and the name “Shephelah” (lowlands) is given from the perspective of the higher “hill country” to the east.

 “shore of the Great Sea.”
 This referred to the coastal plain, the shore of the Mediterranean Sea (the Mediterranean Sea was sometimes called “the Great Sea” in the Old Testament).

 “the Hittite, the Amorite, the Canaanite, the Perizzite, the Hivite and the Jebusite.”
 All of these tribes are actually “Canaanites.”
 Genesis tells us that “Canaan became the father of Sidon (his firstborn)[thus the Phoenicians], Heth [thus the Hittites], the Jebusite, the Amorite, the Girgashite, the Hivite, the Arkite, the Sinite, the Arvadite, the Zemarite, and the Hamathite” (Gen. 10:15-18).
 The only name in the list in Joshua that cannot be traced to Canaan the son of Ham is the Perizzites.